yzhao062/pyod/README.md

 or ***[Anomaly Detection](https://en.wikipedia.org/wiki/Anomaly_detection)*** .Since 2017, PyOD has been successfully used in various academic researches [4, 8] and commercial products.
 PyOD is featured for:

-- **Unified APIs, detailed documentation and interactive examples** across various anomaly detection algorithms for short learning curve.
+- **Unified APIs, detailed documentation and interactive examples** across various anomaly detection algorithms.
-- **Advanced anomaly detection models**, e.g., **Neural Networks/Deep Learning** and **Outlier Ensembles**.
+- **Advanced anomaly detection models**, including **Neural Networks/Deep Learning** and **Outlier Ensembles**.
-- **Optimized performance with JIT compilation and parallelization**, using numba and multithreading.
+- **Optimized performance with JIT and parallelization**, using numba and multiprocessing.
 - **Compatibility with both Python 2 & 3**.
 All implemented algorithms are also **scikit-learn compatible**.

 **Important Notes**:
 PyOD contains some neural network based models, e.g., AutoEncoders, which are implemented in keras.
-To eliminate the dependency on too many packages, PyOD would **NOT** install **keras** and **tensorflow** automatically.
-This would reduce the risk of damaging your local libraries if you have these libs already.
-It is fairly easy to install and an instruction is provided [here](https://github.com/yzhao062/Pyod/issues/19).
+However, PyOD would **NOT** install **keras** and **tensorflow** automatically.
+This would reduce the risk of damaging your local installations.
+You are responsible to install keras and tensorflow if you want to use neural net based models.
+An instruction is provided [here](https://github.com/yzhao062/Pyod/issues/19).

 **Table of Contents**: